IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo snap install --classic certbot``

 Once this runs succesfully you should see the output of where your new SSL certificate and private key is located.
-Please copy these to the client machine for later use.

 ```html
 cert = /etc/letsencrypt/live/yourdomain.net/fullchain.pem